sachatrauwaen/AIChat/README.md

 ## Features
 - Chat with your DNN portal.
-- There are some tools available to help you manage your DNN portal, like page and module managemnet, send email, get html of an url, read and write files etc.
+- There are some tools available to help you manage your DNN portal, like page and module management, send email, get the HTML of a url, read and write files etc.
-- Ability to add your own Tools by implemnting : IAITool.
-Exemple for open content [https://github.com/sachatrauwaen/OpenContentAICHat](https://github.com/sachatrauwaen/OpenContentAICHat)
+- Ability to add your own Tools by implementing : IAITool.
+Example for Open Content [https://github.com/sachatrauwaen/OpenContentAICHat](https://github.com/sachatrauwaen/OpenContentAICHat)

 ## Settings